core-wg/oscore/draft-ietf-core-object-security.md

 ### Supporting Observe {#observe-prot-res}

-If Observe is supported, replace step 3 in {{prot-res}} with:
+If Observe is supported, insert the following step between step 2 and 3 of {{prot-res}}:

-A. Compute the AEAD nonce as described in {{nonce}}:

-  * For responses that are not Observe notifications:
-      * Either use the nonce from the request, or
-      * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-  * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.
+A. If the request is a notification, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV, then go to 4.

 ## Verifying the Response {#ver-res}